geefr/vsgvr/readme.md

 * Need to update to latest vsg - May be able to delete the Explicit projection classes with the recent api rework
 * Binding devices into the scene graph at runtime - At the moment all devices must be on and tracking when the example starts
 * Map vr input handling to vsg event system
+* Need to remove glm
+* Need to remove fmt

 Thing                        | Status
 -----------------------------|--------